 By allowing for any order of events in your funnels, you can see in what order your users tend to perform a group of events.
 This differs from Flows, because you can control the specific steps the users are performing while leaving the order flexible.

 When you switch to any order you have the option to anchor specific steps in your funnel by clicking on the step number.
-A step will either appear with a number beside it, indicating where it must fall in the funnel, or with an asterix (*), indicating that it can be performed at any time.
-Note that step 1 will always be anchored, as it is the requirement for users to enter the funnel.
+A step will either appear with a number beside it, indicating where it must fall in the funnel, or with an asterix (*), indicating that it can be performed any time before the next anchored step.

 Steps 1, 4, and 6 must occur as the 1st, 4th, and 6th steps the user performs.